 The 2001 census places the rural housing shortage figure in India at 1.48 crore and the situation may prove to be a big bonanza for the Tatas.

 “In the first pilot project, we saw the interest of people in verandah which we have incorporated, though it was not there earlier.
-We thought if we incorporate verandah, the buying will be much higher.
+We thought if we incorporated verandah, the buying would be much higher.
 We need feedback from panchayats, who are our final customers,” he added.